imalfect/KaspaNodeMonitor/README.md

 Changes to `client/config.json`:
 - Use this for `wsApiURL`: `"wsApiURL": "ws://127.0.0.1:8124/ws"`
   - The `8124` here matches the port in `docker-compose.yaml`

+## Other commands for `KasNodeMon`
+### `kasnodemon diagnose`
+- Directory can be specified with the `-d` flag, otherwise the current one is used
+- Checks for the most common errors in a node monitor installation

+---

+### `kasnodemon checkUpdates`
+- Directory can be specified with the `-d` flag, otherwise the current one is used
+- Checks for available updates for the kaspa node monitor instance

+---

+### `kasnodemon update`
+- Directory can be specified with the `-d` flag, otherwise the current one is used
+- Updates the kaspa node monitor instance, configs remain unchanged, changes made to the code will be overwritten.

+---

+### `kasnodemon nodeStatus <ip>`
+- This command lets you easily check the status of any kaspa node from the command line, simply execute the command and the most important information about the node will appear.

+---

+### `kasnodemon config <type>`
+- Type (`client`/`server`)
+- This command lets you change the configuration of the kaspa node monitor instance with ease

 ## Contributing
 Pull requests are welcome on our [GitHub](https://github.com/imalfect/KaspaNodeMonitor).
 For major changes, please open an issue first to discuss what you would like to change.